 Before I start, this blog post is NOT here to put any woman down, no matter what their reason, for not breastfeeding their children.
 Showing love and support for all women’s circumstances is an integral part of having a positive mother-community.
 Mothers should lift each other up, encourage, and support each other.
 Each birth, mamma, and child is different.
 Also, by no means am I a professional lactation consultant.
 I suggest hiring one if you don’t have the support you are looking for.
 I am here simply sharing what has worked for me.

 Breastfeeding to me was so scary.
 I would watch hours of youtube videos, ask thousands of questions to my midwife but still felt nervous.
 I knew all the benefits of a natural birth and breastfeeding but was deathly afraid of the horror stories.
 Even family members scared me into believing I would have scabs on my nipples, be in excruciating pain, and potentially have to give up if it was too difficult.
 Giving up was not an option for me.
 Very similar to my stubborn 42 hours of labor birth story, I was determined to make it work.
 I was lucky, the second Grant made it earth side, he latched on beautifully.
-Ever since then he has been an incredibly eater; I even have times of complete bliss and pleasure when breastfeeding him now.
+Ever since then he has been an incredible eater; I even have times of complete bliss and pleasure when breastfeeding him now.
 This is what I want for you.
 This is why I wanted to write this blog post: to share those tips with you which made a positive difference in my personal breastfeeding journey.

 Picture below: Both exhausted from 42 hours of labor.
 Grant holds the nip for comfort.